Marina Abramović: Personal life

 Abramović claims she feels "neither like a Serb, nor a Montenegrin", but an ex-Yugoslav.
 "When people ask me where I am from," she says, "I never say Serbia.
 I always say I come from a country that no longer exists."
 In February 2025, Abramović endorsed the 2024–2025 Serbian anti-corruption protests.
 Abramović has had three abortions during her life, and has said that having children would have been a "disaster" for her work.
 Sculptor Nikola Pešić says that Abramović has a lifelong interest in esotericism and spiritualism.

 Occultism conspiracy theories

-Among the Podesta emails was a message from Abramović to Podesta's brother discussing an invitation to a spirit cooking, which was interpreted by conspiracy theorists such as Alex Jones as an invitation to a satanic ritual, and was presented by Jones and others as proof that Democratic candidate Hillary Clinton had links to the occult.
+Among the Podesta emails was a message from Abramović to Podesta's brother discussing an invitation to a spirit cooking, which was interpreted by some people, including Alex Jones, as an invitation to a satanic ritual, and was presented by Jones and others as proof that Democratic candidate Hillary Clinton had links to the occult.
 In a 2013 Reddit Q&A, in response to a question about occult in contemporary art, she said: "Everything depends on which context you are doing what you are doing.
 If you are doing the occult magic in the context of art or in a gallery, then it is the art.
 If you are doing it in different context, in spiritual circles or private house or on TV shows, it is not art.
-The intention, the context for what is made, and where it is made defines what art is or not".
+The intention, the context for what is made, and where it is made defines what art is or not."

 On April 10, 2020, Microsoft released a promotional video for HoloLens 2 which featured Abramović.
 However, due to accusations by right-wing conspiracy theorists of her having ties to Satanism, Microsoft eventually pulled the advertisement.
 Abramović responded to the criticism, appealing to people to stop harassing her, arguing that her performances are just the art that she has been doing for the last 50 years.